 Bear in mind that herbs are not endorsed by governing medical bodies like the CDC.

 To learn how to encapsulate, just visit this link to DIY Supplement Capsules.

-This is a strong antiviral and antibacterial combination.
+This is a strong antiviral and antibacterial combination – bear in mind that these conclusions are NOT endorsed by the CDC or any other medical body.
 The adults and children in our home take this for acute infections.
 We encapsulate this combination ourselves and, for example, when battling an infection of some kind we’ll do what we call a “blitz”.
 We take two capsules of X Pac every fifteen minutes for four hours (we set a timer or we forget).
 After that, we take two pills roughly four times a day, every day for seven days.
 I make a tincture of this combination for the little ones who can’t swallow a pill.

 If you need to do a cleanse for chronic sinus infection or something similarly obnoxious, Amy recommend the following X Pac Cleanse:

 Day 1 – Take a dose (3 squirts of tincture or 3 pills) every waking hour.
 Day 2 – A dose every two hours.
 Day 3 – A dose every 3 hours.
 Days 4-10 – A dose every four hours.